Are cream cheese wontons the same as crab rangoon? This is a question that many people have asked, and the answer is…sort of.

 To make the cream cheese wontons – or cream cheese Rangoon – firstly, the ingredients are mixed and folded with wonton wrappers. and fry to crisp.
 Then, serve with a dipping sauce, such as soy sauce or sweet-sour sauce.

-Somewhat similar to mozzarella cheese sticks, these tasty little appetizers are mild, creamy, sweet, and just delicious.
+Somewhat similar to mozzarella cheese sticks (if you didn’t know what it is), these tasty little appetizers are mild, creamy, sweet, and just delicious.
 It’s crispy outsides, while soft and delicate insides.

 Are cream cheese wontons actually Chinese?